Rate-In: Information-Driven Adaptive Dropout Rates for Improved Inference-Time Uncertainty Estimation

 \section{Background}

-In this section, we provide the necessary background to understand our proposed method.
-We begin by discussing the importance of uncertainty estimation in neural networks and the existing approaches to achieve it.
-We then go over the Monte Carlo Dropout as a practical method for uncertainty estimation, highlighting its limitations due to fixed dropout rates during inference.
+This section provides the necessary background for our method.
+We first discuss the role of uncertainty estimation in neural networks and the existing approaches to achieve it.
+Next, we examine Monte Carlo (MC) Dropout as a practical method for uncertainty estimation, highlighting its limitations due to fixed dropout rates during inference.
 Finally, we introduce the application of information theory in deep learning, particularly how it can inform the adaptive adjustment of dropout rates to improve uncertainty estimation.